Heroes Shed No Tears (1980 film)

 Heroes Shed No Tears is a 1980 Hong Kong wuxia film directed by Chor Yuen and produced by the Shaw Brothers Studio, starring Alexander Fu and Derek Yee.
 It is adapted from the novel Ying Xiong Wu Lei by Gu Long.

 Plot

-Kao Chien Fei (Alexander Fu Sheng) is a young swordsman who wields a special sword with a teardrop forged into its blade.
+Young swordsman Kao Chien Fei (Alexander Fu Sheng) uses a unique sword with a teardrop fashioned into its blade.
 Chien Fei is charged with averting an impending crisis in the martial arts world, but the villain, Zhou Tung Lai (Derek Yee Tung-Sing), wishes to become the ruler of the world of martial arts, and launches a scheme to pit the various heroes against one another.